 Once your 8mm films are converted into digital files, you’ve successfully protected them from the decay that affects physical media.
 Now comes the fun part: organizing, polishing, and sharing these priceless moments with the people you love.
 Taking a few extra steps ensures your family’s history is not only safe but also easy to enjoy for generations to come.

-Safely Store Your Digital Files
+Keeping Your Digital Files Safe for Years

 Your new digital files are much safer than old film reels, but they still need a secure home.
 The best approach is to have multiple copies in different places.
 Think of it as not putting all your eggs in one basket.
 A good rule of thumb is to keep at least three copies of your files: one on your computer, one on an external hard drive or USB, and one in a cloud storage service.
 This way, if one copy is lost or damaged, you have backups.
 When you get your memories digitized, you can choose from several digital media transfer options, including a convenient digital download from the cloud, a USB drive, or DVDs, making it easy to start your backup process right away.